Turkey trains Kurdish peshmerga forces in fight against Islamic State

 Abadi announced plans in September for a new National Guard unit intended to incorporate local fighters and deprive Islamic State of safe havens by allowing Iraq's provinces to be responsible for their own security.

+"We have said many times we want a comprehensive strategy.
+It is impossible to stop these terrorists only by bombing … If you try to kill the mosquitoes it will not work, you have to dry the swamp," a second Turkish official said.

-Biden said he had also discussed Turkey's agreement to train and equip moderate Syrian rebels fighting both Islamic State and Assad's forces, although he did not give further details on numbers or where the training would take place.
+Turkey has also agreed with the United States to train and equip moderate Syrian rebels fighting both Islamic State and Assad's forces, although the details of how many and exactly where they will be trained have yet to be finalised.

-(Reporting by Humeyra Pamuk and Dasha Afanasieva in Istanbul and Isabel Coles in Arbil; Writing by Nick Tattersall; Editing by Alison Williams and David Evans)
+(Reporting by Humeyra Pamuk in Istanbul and Isabel Coles in Arbil; Writing by Nick Tattersall; Editing by Alison Williams)